lunaisnotaboy/themintfarmabout/_posts/2021-02-27-a-long-overdue-confession.md

   - personal
 permalink: /an-explanation/
 ---
 Hi everyone.
-This post is going to be personal for me, as it is meant to be seen by my friends and family.
+This post is meant to be seen by my friends and family.

 As this is the case, most of this will be personal.
 You **do not** have to read this.
 You won't be missing much.